Infinites-Research-Organization/To-Do-List/README.md

     *   Algorithmic filtering to isolate device footprints from baseline environmental RF noise.

 ### 6. Radio Absorbers and Radio-Blocking Research
-* Research on Household-Item-Development of RF-absorbing and RF-Blocking materials
+* Research on Development of RF-absorbing and RF-Blocking materials with household/readily available items

 ---